Opinion | Black history comes alive with drama and heroism — in Trump Country

 “Moments later as the wagon sped through Danville, shots were fired. … Again, most injuries were suffered by the roughs [KKK],” according to reports.
 Eventually, a few men involved in the assault on the campers were arrested, although their fates are lost to history.

 Efforts to suppress Black history deprive us of stirring examples of Americans overcoming adversity and courage under fire.
-Rather than making anyone feeling guilty or uncomfortable, these true-life stories should inspire us all.
+Rather than making anyone feel guilty or uncomfortable, these true-life stories should inspire us all.
 They are testaments to the resilience and human spirit found in people of all races.

 Working with Ohio Humanities — and despite the threat of legislation restricting how race is taught, and occasional criticism for dredging up skeletons from the past — Burwinkel said there are plans to reach out to young people, including a children’s book on the Lincoln School saga.